MagicLeo21/PodcastTranscripts/EnglishPod/[021]What_Do_You_Do.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Oh, look, there's Veronica and her boyfriend.
+She's always going on about him at the office.
+Oh, great, they saw us.
+They're coming this way.

+> B: Oh, man…

+> C: Jessica!
+Arthur!
+Hi!
+I'd like you to meet my boyfriend Greg, he's the V. P. of quality and safety for a top Fortune 500 food company.

+> A: Nice to meet you.
+This is my husband, Arthur.

+> B: Hey, how's it going?

+> D: Hello.

+> A: Veronica talks about you all the time.
+I guess you must be pretty busy at work.

+> D: Well, yeah, a V. P. position is not easy, you know!
+I implement policies and procedures nationwide. of various departments, as well as train junior managers in FDA and EPA regulations.
+I also have to oversee daily ope

+> B: Wow, yeah… that sounds exciting.

+> D: And what about you, Arthur?
+What do you do for a living?

+> B: Oh, I'm a Top Gun pilot!

 **Marco:** Okay, great stuff!
 With this, now we can start with our "fluency builder" for today.

 **Fluency Builder**